FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

     println!("{:?}", page_size);
 }
 ```

 The above program will read in the file we just created as bytes, so the type
 of `contents` is `Vec<u8>`.
 Since vectors are indexable on ranges, we then
-print bytes 16 and 17 (note the range is "exclusive" so we need to index with 18).
+print bytes 16 and 17 (note the range is "exclusive" so the upper end of the range is 18).
 Let's see what happens when we run this.

 ```sh